-A student is considered to be absent during any unattended portion of their regular schedule.
-(See Course Schedule) Any absence will interfere with your learning process.
-Students must inform the school of any planned absence by completing a Student Absence Notice prior to the date of the planned absence.
-In cases of illness, emergency or other unforeseen absence, the student is required to call their campus's Student Service Coordinator no later than thirty (30) minutes prior to their course's scheduled start to notify their instructor, Clinic Service Manager and clients of their absence.
+A student is absent during any unattended portion of their regular schedule.
+(See Course Schedule) Any absence will interfere with your learning process and will affect your attendance percentage.
+Students must inform the school of any planned absence by completing a Student Attendance Notification prior to the date of the planned absence.
+In cases of illness, emergency or other unforeseen absence, the student is required to complete the form and call their campus administrators no later than thirty (30) minutes prior to their scheduled start time to notify their instructor, Clinic Service Manager, and clients of their absence.